WHICH SOLUTIONS CAN LITERATURE TEACH US FOR CONTEmPORARY LEADERSHIP ISSUES?

 We meet once every week for 1.5 hours (online).
 One circle on one topic lasts for 6 weeks.
 For every session, we will read one chapter of a book or article.
 The text serves as the common ground for our conversation.
 These conversations are held on eye-level to promote peer-learning.
-There will be small and plenary discussions to make sure that all participants have the time and space to their their perspectives.
+There will be small-group and plenary discussions to provide sufficient space and time for all your perspectives.

 WHO CAN PARTICIPATE?

-Diversity is the preliminary for seeing the world with new eyes.
-Our circle members come from many different professional, cultural, and demographic backgrounds.
+Diversity is the prerequisite for seeing the world with new eyes.
+Our members come from many different professional, cultural, and demographic backgrounds; including managers, trainees, teachers, researchers, students, entrepreneurs, politicians….
 The maximum number of participants per circle is 12.

-- NO EXPERT LEVEL OF ENGLISH LANGUAGE SKILLS IS REQUIRED – English is our lingua franca, not more, you will not be graded on grammar or vocab mistakes. ;o) See it also a welcome way to practice your conversation skills.
+- NO EXPERT LEVEL OF ENGLISH REQUIRED – English is our lingua franca.
+See it as an opportunity to practice your conversation skills.

 WHAT'S EXPECTED FROM YOU?